Dieterbe/anthracite/README.md

 ## Deployment ##

-Start the web applicaiton and point your browser to http://0.0.0.0:8081/
+Start the web application and point your browser to http://0.0.0.0:8081/

 ```
-python anthracite-web.py
+cd <path_to_anthracite>
+./anthracite-web.py
 ```

 ## About "relevant events" ##